Skip to main content

 How to choose the right clothes dryer for you

-When purchasing a clothes dryer, the first step is to determine the capacity that will best meet your needs.
+When purchasing a clothes dryer, the first step is to determine the size that meets your needs.

-Capacity is the first important consideration in choosing a clothes dryer.
-The capacity of clothes dryers is measured in kilograms and represents the amount of dry clothes it can hold.
+Capacity is key when choosing a clothes dryer.
+This is measured in kilograms and represents the amount of damp clothes it can hold.

 To find out the right capacity for you, stand on your bathroom scales and record the weight.
-Then pick up a full basket of laundry and check the difference.
-Or check the capacity of your current washing machine.
-This will give you a starting point for the capacity of machine you should look for.
+Then pick up a full basket of laundry, stand on the scales again and check the difference.
+Or check the capacity of your current dryer.

 Remember buying bigger is not always better.
-Larger machines usually use more electricity and more water, which means they will cost you more money in the long run.
+Larger machines usually use more electricity, which means they will cost you more money in the long run.

 • Choose the type of dryer

-There are four main types of dryers available on the market.
+There are 5 main types available on the market.

-• Condenser dryers These condense moisture from the exhaust air and collect it or drain it away.
-The excess water, once cooled, can be used to water plants, reducing household water use.
-Condenser dryers are usually larger and quieter than vented machines, but more expensive and heavier.
+• Condenser dryers — these take moisture from the clothing and collect or drain it away.
+These appliances help reduce household water use.
+The water, once cooled, can be used around the home, for example to water plants.
+They are usually larger and quieter than vented machines but are more expensive and heavier.
 While they have a longer cycle time, they are gentler on clothes.

-• Gas clothes dryers These use natural gas instead of electricity as a heat source.
-They have a higher purchase price and may require modifications to your laundry to use them.
+• Gas clothes dryers — these dryers don’t use electricity but instead use natural gas as a heat source.
+They have a higher purchase price, and you may need to make modifications to your laundry to have one installed.

 It is important to compare products of the same capacity.

-Once you have decided on the size and type of clothes dryer you want, you can use the star ratings on the Energy Rating Label to compare the energy efficiency of similar sized dryers.
+You can use the star ratings on the Energy Rating Label to compare the energy efficiency of similar sized appliances.

-You must compare products with similar capacities because the star rating considers the capacity of the appliance.
-For example, a 10kg clothes dryer with a five star energy rating will use more energy than a 6kg clothes dryer with a five star rating.
+The star rating considers the capacity of the appliance, for example, a 10kg clothes dryer with a 5-star energy rating will use more energy than a 6kg clothes dryer with a 5-star rating.

 Find and compare clothes dryers